Stepping into Wedding Season with DSW

 Black Tie Optional –

 Don’t let this name confuse you.
-Black tie optional is still formal but slightly less than black tie.
-This attire still requires either a floor length or nice cocktail dress.
-The optional part is more for the men, who can opt to wear tux or nice, dark suit.
+Black tie optional is still formal, but slightly less dressy than black tie.
+This attire still requires statement heels with either a floor length or nice cocktail dress.
+The optional part is more for the men, who can opt to wear a tux or a nice, dark suit.

 Dressy Casual -

 If you’re still debating what to wear or an invitation doesn’t specify, remember it’s always better to be overdressed.
-Brittany suggests looking up pictures of the venue to get a feel for the atmosphere and a better idea of what would be appropriate to wear.
+You can always look up pictures of the venue to get a feel for the atmosphere and a better idea of what would be appropriate to wear.

 How much money should I spend on a gift?

-While weddings and all of the celebrations that come with are a lot of fun, you can end up shelling out a lot of money.
+While weddings and all celebrations are a lot of fun, you can end up shelling out a lot of money.
 Generally, the minimum gift amount should be $50.
 The amount from there depends on how close you are to the couple and your personal budget.
 Remember to only spend what you’re comfortable with — gift amounts are a personal choice and should meet you where you are in life.

 If it’s a destination wedding -

 Already spending money on airfare, hotels, possible childcare and time off work, the couple getting married generally understands what they’re asking of their guests.
-It’s definitely OK to spend less than you typically would.
-Consider sending a small token as a gesture, such as donating to a charity or their honeymoon fund, or maybe a bottle of wine from the country of their ceremony.
+It’s definitely okay to spend less than you typically would.
+Consider sending a small token as a gesture, such as donating to a charity or their honeymoon, or maybe a bottle of wine from the country and area of their ceremony.

 If you’re in the wedding party -